Goossens496/Extracting-DMN-models-from-text/README.md

 # Extracting-Decision-Model-and-Notation-models-from-text-using-deep-learning
-This repository contains the following files of the tudy to extract decision models from text using deep learning:
+This repository contains the following files of the study to extract decision models from text using deep learning:
 * Datasets
   * Item 2
   * Item 3